liferay-search/liferay-docs/en/developer/frameworks/articles/configuration/01-configuration-intro.markdown

 -   It defines the type {`int`, `String`, etc.) of values each configuration takes.

 -   It defines the scope of your configuration.
-Bonus in @product-ver@: if your configuration is scoped to anything other than `SYSTEM`, you get an additional UI generated for you in *Instance Settings*.
+Bonus in @sharepoint-ver@: if your configuration is scoped to anything other than `SYSTEM`, you get an additional UI generated for you in *Instance Settings*.
 More on scope in a minute.